a740122/BT-Share/README.md

-# funny BT
+# funny resource share via BT

-It is a funny bt engine,you can find bt seed and download it!
+It is a funny bt search engine...hmm , not really funny if you cant find what you want XD...

-features
+Features(alpha)
 --------
-- bt seed search
+- seed search
-- bt sources download on line based on the xunlei api or local wget
-- share/rate

 tech detail
 -----------
-based on below techs:
+- FrontEnd
   - JQ
+  - requirejs
+  - bootstrap
+- BackEnd
   - tornado
   - mondodb
+  - redis
+  - more...

 TODO
 ----
+- support category
+- more resources
+- support live play
+- support comment
+- support share

+LOG
+---
-- make it happend!!!=.=
+- make it happen #done in 2013.4.17